Why It Works

 Carve the fish following this easy guide, and serve.

 - 3 tablespoons Diamond Crystal kosher salt (1 ¼ ounces; 36g), plus more for seasoning; for table salt use half as much by volume or the same weight

-- 2 (2-pound; 900g) whole white-fleshed fish, such as sea bass, branzino, or porgy, scaled and gutted
+- Two 1- to 2-pound (450 to 900g) head-on, whole white-fleshed fish, such as sea bass, snapper, branzino, or porgy, scaled and gutted

 - Freshly ground black pepper

 - Extra-virgin olive oil, for rubbing and drizzling

 - 1 lemon, sliced thinly crosswise into rounds, for stuffing the cavity